 History

-President Abraham Lincoln signed the Yosemite Grant Act in 1864, protecting Yosemite Valley and the Mariposa Grove of the Giant Sequoias and designating the area for the enjoyment of the people.
+President Abraham Lincoln signed the Yosemite Grant Act in 1864, protecting Yosemite Valley and the Mariposa Grove of the Giant Sequoias, designating the area for the enjoyment of the people.
 Later in 1890, it became a federally-designated national park.
 The national park encompassed additional land including Tuolumne Meadows and the Hetch Hetchy valley.
 It wasn’t until 1916 that the National Park Service was established to manage the national parks, monuments, and other historical and conservation areas.

 Sightseeing

-From the east end of Wawona Tunnel on Highway 41 (Wawona road), the Tunnel View offers the classic Yosemite viewpoint.
+From the east end of Wawona Tunnel on Highway 41 (Wawona road), Tunnel View offers the classic Yosemite viewpoint.
 From here you will see El Capitan and Bridalveil Falls with Half Dome in the distance.

 Hiking